Set up automatic enrollment for Windows devices

 All - All users can automatically enroll their Windows 10 devices

-For Windows BYOD devices, the MAM user scope takes precedence if both the MAM user scope and the MDM user scope (automatic MDM enrollment) are enabled for all users (or the same groups of users).
+For Windows BYOD devices, the WIP user scope takes precedence if both the WIP user scope and the MDM user scope (automatic MDM enrollment) are enabled for all users (or the same groups of users).
 The device will not be MDM enrolled, and Windows Information Protection (WIP) Policies will be applied if you have configured them.

-If your intent is to enable automatic enrollment for Windows BYOD devices to an MDM: configure the MDM user scope to All (or Some, and specify a group) and configure the MAM user scope to None (or Some, and specify a group – ensuring that users are not members of a group targeted by both MDM and MAM user scopes).
+If your intent is to enable automatic enrollment for Windows BYOD devices to an MDM: configure the MDM user scope to All (or Some, and specify a group) and configure the WIP user scope to None (or Some, and specify a group – ensuring that users are not members of a group targeted by both MDM and WIP user scopes).

-For corporate devices, the MDM user scope takes precedence if both MDM and MAM user scopes are enabled.
+For corporate devices, the MDM user scope takes precedence if both MDM and WIP user scopes are enabled.
 The device will get automatically enrolled in the configured MDM.

 MDM user scope must be set to a Microsoft Entra group that contains user objects.